Exabel/api/exabel/api/data/doc/entities.rst

 List entities
 -------------

 Lists all entities of a given entity type.
+Some entity types cannot be listed (consult the table above), but must be searched for instead.

 ..  http:get:: /v1/entityTypes/{entityTypeId}/entities